-At the slaughterhouse, economic allocation according to PEF shall be used for distribution of environmental impacts between meat, by-products and hides and skins.
+At the slaughterhouse, economic allocation according to PEF was used for distribution of environmental impacts between meat, by-products and hides and skins.
+In addition, the economic allocation factor for wool was calculated, as described in the previous section.
 To calculate the environmental impacts of the product mix sold by Nortura, i.e. consumer products which includes fresh meat and processed products (some containing a proportion of bones like chops and ribs), specific allocation factors for Nortura have been applied (Table 2.1).
 These allocation factors are calculated based on the total quantity and economic value of consumer products, by-products and hides and skins.
 The economic values are derived from the wholesale prices, set by Nortura as market regulator, which are the basis for calculating the settlement prices for farmers.
 These prices are not the actual prices when delivered to the market, but are the best available divided by animal type.
-For fresh edible meat including edible offal, the standard allocation factors given by PEF for beef, pork, mutton and lamb (European Commission, 2021) were used as a proxy (Table 2.1).